 - > Prepare the data as you did in the previous exercise (drop observations with missing or zero dpi). - All surveyed households and their members must be included in the estimates of the poverty line.
-After the (unique) poverty line has been calculated, only those households with either members under the age of 18 (for the child poverty figures) or over 64 (elderly figures) are included when computing the proportion of the population (subgroup) living in poverty. - One way to consider a subgroup in your calculations is to change the weights.
+After the (unique) poverty line has been calculated, only those households with either members under the age of 18 (for the child poverty figures) or over 64 (elderly figures) are included when computing the proportion of the population (subgroup) living in poverty. - ➤ One way to consider a subgroup in your calculations is to change the weights.
 In this case, you can create two additional weights: one for households with children and one for households with elderly.
 These weights will be equal to 0 if there are no children/elderly in the household, but will be equal to the normal weight multiplied by the number of children/elderly (and not total number of household members!):

 '''

-cwt = hweight d27;
+compute cwt = hweight d27.

-ewt = hweight SUM(num6574,numge75);
+compute ewt = hweight (num6574+numge75).

 '''

-- ➤ Try to use as much as possible the function SUM instead of using + as missing are not considered with the SUM whereas an error is generated while computation is done with +. - For this exercise, construct the indicator three times: once for each group you want to examine.
+For this exercise, construct the indicator three times: once for each group you want to examine.
 For each indicator, you will use the corrected weight.